jwcarlyon/Fizzbuzz_solutions/README.md

 A valley is a sequence of consecutive steps below sea level, starting with a step down from sea level and ending with a step up to sea level.
 Given the sequence of up and down steps during a hike, find and print the number of valleys walked through.
   The function count_valleys(<strong>int</strong> steps, <strong>string</strong> path) must return an integer value of times the hiker decended below then returned to sea-level.
 ## jumping_on_clouds
 Emma is playing a new mobile game that starts with consecutively numbered clouds.
 Some of the clouds are thunderheads and others are cumulus.
 She can jump on any cumulus cloud having a number that is equal to the number of the current cloud plus <strong>1</strong> or <strong>2</strong>.
 She must avoid the thunderheads.
-Determine the minimum number of jumps it will take Emma to jump from her starting postion to the last cloud.
+Determine the minimum number of jumps it will take Emma to jump from her starting position to the last cloud.
 It is always possible to win the game.
+The input is a list of 1s and 0s where 1s represent 'thunderheads' and must be avoided.
+The solution is a binary graph searched with a greedy algorithm
 __Output Format__
 Print the minimum number of jumps needed to win the game.